Best Practices and How to Buy Insurance for Sports Facilities

 Ask potential insurers how much help and guidance you’ll be given in following those best practices (which usually include things like collecting participant waivers, enforcing age guidelines, locking doors, posting safety rules, and requiring background checks for coaches).

 Your broker should be able to explain all of these best practices to you and answer any questions you have about them.
 Some brokers limit risk management consultations or charge for them.

 Ideally, you would get as much free, unlimited consultations as possible as part of your policy.
-Using these risk management tactics can save you a lot of time and money if they help you avoid a catastrophic event, and your insurer should have a lot of data and experience to draw from to inform you about the risks you’re facing.
+Using these risk management tactics can save you a lot of time and money if they help you avoid a catastrophic event.
+Your insurer should have a lot of data and experience to draw from to inform you about the risks you’re facing.

 Make sure that you’ll get paid for costs incurred as they occur and not on separate schedules or after the fact.
-This is especially important for liability insurance, because court and legal fees shoot up very quickly — but it’s also important for accidental medical policies, because those expenses can also become astronomical.
+This is especially important for liability insurance.
+Court and legal fees shoot up very quickly.
+However, it’s also important for accidental medical policies.
+Those expenses can also become astronomical.

 Staff vs. Employees

 Make sure your policies cover all of your staff, even if they’re contractors or unpaid interns or volunteers.
-Some policies only cover actions by official “employees,” which can severely limit your coverage if many of your sports-specific instructors aren’t official employees.
+Some policies only cover actions by official “employees.”
+That can severely limit your coverage if many of your sports-specific instructors aren’t official employees.

 A.M.
 Best rates insurance companies based on a multitude of factors, including their likelihood of being able to pay your claims.
 Don’t accept any rating under an A.

 Always carefully read the list of exclusions in your policies to fully understand what will NOT be covered.
 Don’t skip the fine print.
 You’d be surprised by some of the exclusions that are added to policies that preclude some of the most important risks – such as those for specific types or injuries – even in policies that are supposed to be for sports events or academies.